 - Parking at Trace Rock Gap is limited and may fill up quickly.
-The lot is not paves so cars with low ground clearance may have trouble parking.
+The lot is not paved so cars with low ground clearance may have trouble parking.

 - There is little to no water available for filtering on the trail.
 There are vending machines at the Brasstown Bald visitor center.
 But during covid-19 times they may or may not have the water fountains turned on.
 So plan accordingly.

 - The first 1.5 miles of this hike are very challenging as you will gain close to 1,800ft of gain in that short period.
-Be prepaired.
+Be prepared.

-- The Arkaquah Trail has some great views but they are mostly visibly in winter once all of the leaves have fallen.
+- The Arkaquah Trail has some great views but they are mostly visible in winter once all of the leaves have fallen.
 Try to plan your trip from Nov-March.